 The essay itself should:

-The essay selected to receive the Bechtel Prize will be published in Teachers & Writers Magazine, and the author will receive a $1,000 award.
+This year’s prize will be judged by Diana Khoi Nguyen.
+The essay selected for the Bechtel Prize will be published in Teachers & Writers Magazine, and the author will receive a $1,000 award.

 Submission Guidelines